Azure/Enterprise-Scale/workloads/ARO/README.md

-# Deploy ARO (Azure Red Hat Openshift) into an landing zone
+# Deploy Azure Red Hat OpenShift (ARO) into an Enterprise-scale landing zone

 This article provides prescriptive guidance for deploying Azure Red Hat OpenShift (ARO) clusters in enterprise-scale landing zones environment.

 Additionally ARM templates and sample scripts are provided to support a deployment.